Apply for the certificate

-*Diversity Training Modules will become available in Spring 2020.
+*Diversity Training Modules will become available in Fall 2020.

 **Please note, the seven-year time period begins when the participant begins working toward the certificate (the first day of the first required training) and ends at the time they have completed it (finished their application for the certificate).

 After you have completed the above eligibility requirements, you have two steps to complete as part of the application process: